juanjmtzs/Mexican-Market-Stats/README.md

 # Mexican-Market-Stats
-Data for Mexican Market statistics
+Data used on the daily reports for Market Statistics in http://bi-markets.hiketech.com.mx/